yschroe/chessalyzer.js/README.md

 			.then(() => {
 				// generate the comparison heatmap
 				let heatmapData = chessalyzer.generateComparisonHeatmap(
-					'a1', // note that this heatmap doesn't depent on a specific square, so pass a random square fun,
+					'a1', // this analysis function doesn't depent on a specific square, so pass a random square fun,
 					0, // first bank
 					1 // second bank